-G. DEPENDENT AND FAMILY MEMBER COVERAGE
+DEPENDENT AND FAMILY MEMBER COVERAGE

 - (1) The policy may provide coverage for dependents and family members.
-If the policy provides such coverage: - (a) The policy shall comply with the applicable state law where the policy is delivered or issued for delivery, with respect to the coverage and benefits available to a person who is in a legally-sanctioned domestic partnership or civil union and to their families, or to a person who is in a legally-sanctioned marriage with the insured and to their families; and - (b) Nothing in this provision shall be construed as requiring any company to provide coverage or benefits to any person who is in a domestic partnership, civil union or marriage or to their families in a state where such relationships are not legally recognized.
+If the policy provides such coverage: - (a) The policy shall comply with the applicable state law where the policy is delivered or issued for delivery, with respect to the coverage and benefits available to partners-a families, or available to a person who is in a legally-sanctioned marriage with the insured and to their families (IAC); and - (b) Nothing in this provision shall be construed as requiring any company to provide coverage or benefits to domestic partners or civil union partners any person who is in a domestic partnership, civil union or marriage or to their families in a states (IAC) where such relationships are not legally recognized.

-H. ENTIRE CONTRACT
+ENTIRE CONTRACT